larslorch/stadion/README.md

 off-the-shelf loss function.
-In the below, we define custom SDE functions `f` and `sigma` and a kernel `k` and use [`kds_loss`](stadion/kds.py) to create the corresponding loss function and its parameter gradient.
+In the below, we define custom SDE functions `f` and `sigma` and a kernel `k` and use [`kds_loss`](stadion/kds.py) to create the corresponding loss function and its gradient with respect to the parameters of `f` and `sigma`.
 This may be useful when using the KDS loss in custom implementations that do not subclass from [`SDE`](stadion/sde.py) and [`KDSMixin`](stadion/inference.py).